Chas McCormick Player Props: Astros vs. Athletics

 Chas McCormick At The Plate

-- McCormick enters this game on a six-game hitting streak.
-In his last outings, he's hitting .556 with four homers.
+- McCormick enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .588 with four homers.

-- McCormick has driven in a run in 19 games this year (33.9%), including 12 games with more than one RBI (21.4%).
-He has also driven in three or more of his team's runs in three contests.
+- In 33.3% of his games this season, McCormick has tallied at least one RBI.
+In 12 of those games (21.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored a run in 24 games this season, with multiple runs four times.
+- He has scored in 24 of 57 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.